hcorta/REW-electron-boilerplate/README.md

 Start the app in the dev environment.
 This starts the renderer process in hot-module-replacement mode and starts a webpack dev server that sends hot updates to the renderer process:

 ```
-$ yarn start
+yarn start
 ```

 <br>

 ## Packaging for Production

-To package apps for the local platform:
+To package the app for the local platform:

 ```
-$ yarn package
+yarn package
 ```

 <br>